aniketbwarhade/user-threads/README.md

 Test Files:
 -----------
-All test-files are included in test-files/one-one/ along with the screenshots of the output.
-Output of one-one/test.c is shown in screenshot test-files/one-one/test.png.

-Description of test files:
-1. test.c : Calculates sum of consecutive numbers from 1 to the number in command line arg 1 with arg 2 no of threads, along with implementation of lock and SIGSTOP, SIGCONT signals.
+test.c : Calculates sum of consecutive numbers from 1 to the number in command line arg 1 with arg 2 no of threads, along with implementation of lock and SIGSTOP, SIGCONT signals.
-2. test1.c : Displays effect of unlocking resources by a thread on other threads.
-3. test2.c : Matrix multiplication.
-4. test3.c : Sigterm implementation along with unlocking a thread resource.
-5. test4.c : Sigkill

 2.Many-One Model:
 ---------------
+### There is a mapping for many user level threads onto a single kernel thread.
+### SIGVTALRM signals are used to do the scheduling of user threads .
 Following eight functions are implemented:
 1. thread_create()
 2. thread_join()